-While walking around Paris for the last month, I’ve been fascinated by the highly fossiliferous limestone that comprises so many of its iconic structures.
+While walking around Paris for the last month, I’ve became fascinated by the highly fossiliferous limestone that comprises so many of its iconic structures.
 At one point I thought, Hmm… The City of Light is built with materials of death.
 I had no idea how much farther that thought would take me.

 Without abundant death we wouldn’t have asphalt, concrete, marble, travertine, chert, oil, coal or countless other graces of civilization.
 Still, there seemed to be an unusual abundance of limestone in use here, and I wondered where it came from.
 Naturally, from my 21st century perspective, I assumed that all the stone had been quarried in some other place: hills outside of town, perhaps.
 (Lutetian limestone, it’s called, and it’s a relatively new rock: only only a few dozen million years old.
 Younger than dinosaurs.
 It’s also known as “Paris stone”, and has become quite the fashion item lately.)
 What I hadn’t figured was that nearly all of this building stone, for many centuries, was extracted from beneath Paris itself.